 - They can, however, postpone an offer of employment if there is a pending charge, pending resolution of the charge.

-- They must conduct an individualized assessment if they seek to disqualify any job applicant based on criminal history.
-Meaning they must provide written notice to the job applicant describing the criminal history which is at issue, and an offer to the applicant to explain the conviction and their appropriateness for employment.
+- They must conduct an individualized assessment if they seek to disqualify any job candidate based on criminal history.
+Meaning they must provide written notice to the job candidate describing the criminal history which is at issue and an offer to the candidate to explain the conviction and their appropriateness for employment.

-- They must appoint an official to review all final decisions to decline to hire or otherwise disqualify an applicant due to criminal history.
+- They must appoint an official to review all final decisions to decline to hire or otherwise disqualify an candidate due to criminal history.

 U.S. Equal Employment Opportunity Commission v.
 BMW Manufacturing Co., LLC, Sept.
 8, 2015 (7:13-cv-01583).

 Under Section 604(b)(3) of the federal FCRA, except for employment in the trucking industry, an employer intending to take adverse action shall, before taking such action, provide the consumer a copy of his or her consumer report and a summary of the consumer’s rights under the FCRA.
 The summary is to be in a form prescribed by the FTC under section 609(c)(3).

 There is no specific period of time an employer must wait after providing a pre-adverse action notice and before taking final adverse action against the consumer under the FCRA.
 However, case law suggests a minimum of 5 business days.

 Although not the law, this consent decree requires BMW to wait 21 days between the pre-adverse and final adverse action letter in order to afford the candidate the opportunity to dispute any information contained in the consumer report and/or provide mitigating circumstances to the employer in order for the employer to reconsider its decision not to hire the candidate based on information contained in a consumer report.

 Stay on Top of Hot Employment & HR Topics